nadirhamid/apache-whitelist-modwl-c/README.md

 And then point your browser to {your_machines_ip}/any_static_file.html

-the output should look something like:
+your Apache error_log should contain

 	WLEnabled: 1
 	WLDebug: 1